singh-harkanwal/password-strength-checker/README.md

 # Password Strength Checker

-This python program checks password strength and suggests any missing criteria Use could input a password and the program will score it
+This python program checks password strength and suggests any missing criteria <br/>
+User could input a password and the program will score it